ALANOMAM/portfolio-project/README.md

 Minio runs in the development mode.\
 Open [http://localhost:9001/login](http://localhost:9001/login) to view it in your browser.

-## 7-Install the node modules inside frontend folder
+## 9-Install the node modules inside frontend folder

-### `docker-compose run --rm npm-frontend npm install`
+### `docker compose run --rm npm-frontend npm install`

-## 7-Start frontend container
+## 10-Start frontend container

 ### `docker compose up -d frontend --build`

+React runs in the development mode.\
+Open [http://localhost:3000/](http://localhost:3000/) to view it in your browser.

-## 8-To stop all the app containers
+## 11-To stop all the app containers

 ### `docker compose down`

-## 9-To start all the app containers including bootsrap
+## 12-To start all the app containers including bootsrap

 ### `docker compose up -d --build server php mysql vite frontend minio mc`